German Studies Abroad

 Additional programs in English

-This is a one-semester experiential program in which you live with a German family in Berlin for eight weeks, visit other sites, do a research project.
+This is a one-semester experiential program in which you live with a German family in Berlin for eight weeks, visit other sites, and do a research project.
 You are not a student at a university.
 No prior knowledge of German required.
 Four course credits.
 Cornell students have been going on SIT programs since the 1950's.
-It used to be called the Experiment in International Living.
-See the Cornell Catalogue for more details.